Cluster Installation

 You should see the following output:

-Installing on MacOS
+Synnax version 404: Not Found Installing on MacOS

 To install Synnax on MacOS, run the following command to download the latest binary:

-of our users use /usr/local/bin
+of our users use /usr/local/bin:

-, you can temporarily add it by running
+sudo mv synnax-v404: Not Found-macos /usr/local/bin/synnax If usr/local/bin is not in your PATH, you can temporarily add it by running

 the following: